Thai National Parks

 Blunt-headed burrowing frog

-Glyphoglossus molossus is a species of frog in the Microhylidae family.
-It is monotypic within the genus Glyphoglossus.
-Its common names are Blunt-headed Burrowing Frog and Balloon Frog, among others.
+Glyphoglossus molossus is a species of frog in the family Microhylidae.
+Its common names include blunt-headed burrowing frog and balloon frog.

-Its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, moist savanna, intermittent freshwater marshes, rural gardens, and heavily degraded former forest.
+Its natural habitat is subtropical or tropical seasonal forests, moist savanna, intermittent freshwater marshes, rural gardens, temporary ponds, and heavily degraded former forest.

-These large, burrowing frogs follow the general theme of microhylids that deposit aquatic eggs.
+These large, burrowing frogs follow the general theme of microhylids that deposit aquatic eggs over and over.
 There is explosive breeding activity in ephemeral water sources such as ponds and ditches.
-The frogs perform multiple amplectic dips to oviposit surface films of pigmented eggs.
+The frogs perform multiple symplectic dips to oviposit the surface films of pigmented eggs.
 A portion of a clutch is released with each dip, with a dip lasting for about 6 seconds.
-200-300 eggs are released per dip.
-The ova have a dark black animal pole and yellow vegetal pole.
+200–300 eggs are released per dip.
+The ova have a dark black animal pole and a yellow vegetal pole.
 Tadpoles feed by filtering suspended material in the water column.

 Status